SajjaDNakhwa/DevCom-Assignment-1/README.md

 ### 5. Footer Section
 Interactive footer section which contains social platforms and copyright marks.
 ### 6. Hobbies
+Designed personalised pages for 5 different hobbies.
+Here is a brief outlook about each of them:-
+- Programming and WebDev
+  Fonts and color schemes match to give a 'computer' based look.
+Design is simple and not too sophisticated to add a       professional look.
+A button which opens a simple meme that I designed using basic HTML and CSS.
+-

 ## Technologies Used
 winiaurnviuaenrviwnererovinweoivnweoivweoncwoeienoiwenvoiwenoiwe